 The certification industry runs on numbers with no source: invented pass rates, cert-specific salaries, ROI multiples, placement promises, and precise employer-demand percentages.
-RoleMath publishes only what it can cite: vendor exam objectives, a transparent difficulty score, occupation-level BLS pay, and dated source notes.
+RoleMath publishes only what it can cite: vendor exam objectives, a transparent stated experience requirement, occupation-level BLS pay, and dated source notes.
 If a stat has no source you can check, that is the tell.

 Key takeaways